* Gov't sees balanced budget not earlier than 2016-17

 * Deficits seen slightly higher for next four years

-* Weaker commodity prices, lower revenues spur new projection
+* Weaker commodity prices, lower revenues spur new

 * Ottawa maps contingency plan for shocks from U.S., Europe